BEST STARTS FOR KIDS

 I smiled.
 My girlfriend smiled.
 And I never forgot it...
 It wasn't easy for anyone all the time.

 It's easy to buy a 'travel brochure' lifestyle that someone appears to have, but if you look a little deeper there are always the back alleys and garbage bins somewhere in people's lives.
 And in a world that increasingly values perfection I was so grateful for this extra insight while I was struggling.

 So these are some of the strategies I used.
 They're not earth shattering but sometimes worked for me.
 I did the obvious first.

 1. Check the nappy is dry and that they're neither too hot or too cold.

 3. Try burping them with the weight of their stomach either on your shoulder or along your arm

-4. Put on some soothing music, or a track of the sound of a heartbeat and hold them and rock them to sleep
+4. Put on some soothing music, and hold them and rock them to sleep

 5. While asleep leave the music on and place them back in their cot.
 Leave the room quietly.